 Assisting Clients When Someone Has Died

-We can help you apply for a Grant of Probate, and then go on to collect and distribute the assets in accordance with a Will.
+We can help you to apply for a Grant of Probate, then we will collect and distribute the assets in accordance with a Will.

-Administering an estate can be broadly divided into three stages, as follows:
+Estate administration can be divided into three phases:

 1. Work, up to the issue of the Grant of Probate/Representation

-• supply copies of the Will to interested parties (and if no Will, assess who is entitled)
+• Supply copies of the Will to interested parties (if there is no Will, we will assess who is entitled)

 • (where appropriate) arrange with a bank for IHT to be paid